tarepan/s3prl/s3prl/downstream/a2a-vc-vctk/README.md

 ## How to Use

 ### 1. Install
-First you should set up `s3prl` itself (follow instructions in root README), then coutinue.
+First you should set up `s3prl` itself (follow instructions in root README), then execute the instruction below.

 ```bash
 cd <root-to-s3prl>/s3prl/downstream/a2a-vc-vctk